FatPigeonStudio/TerraFormaTest/README.md

 # TerraFormaTest
+-1.
+Scroll to the bottom right and click the blue icon to fullscreen the game, or leave it alone if your screen is higher than 1080
 0. Probably mute the game for now, there's nothing worth hearing yet
 1. To play, go to Missions > Custom Scenario > Begin Mission
 2. Place a module to build a tower.
 Place a different module on top to get elemental powers, or the same module to create a new type of tower